-The Anthropological Approaches to Global Health group (AAGH) brings together a team of medical anthropologists conducting innovative research into a variety of topical challenges in global health.
-We work in settings across the world, with a particular commitment to addressing health challenges that disproportionately affect people living in low and middle-income countries.
+The Anthropological Approaches to Global Health group (AAGH) brings together a team of medical anthropologists conducting innovative research on a variety of topical challenges in global health.
+We work in settings across the world, with a focus on health challenges that disproportionately affect people living in low and middle-income countries.
 The topics we address include:

 - Antimicrobial resistance